thisisthor/lectures/sessions/01/README.md

 ### Learning goals for today

+* Learn about the history of the internet
+* Get familiar with different aspects of the web
+* How to create and present a mini-lesson

 ### Introduction to the brief (30 min)

 The students will be divided into their usual groups of approximately four members and each group will review its investigative Project from the previous unit DMT15103, which related to a subject relevant to IP TV digital media distribution and was connected to some degree with their present work activities.